 - Emotional abuse such as shouting, cursing, threatening, frightening or in some way, withholding comfort and care when requested or needed by the resident

-- Sexual abuse which may include overt physical abuse including, at its worst, sexual assault or sexual humiliation.
+- Sexual abuse may include overt physical abuse including, at its worst, sexual assault or sexual humiliation.

 If you have a loved one that you feel is a victim of any type of neglect or abuse at the hands of a nursing home or assisted living caretaker, you need to take immediate action.
 Your first step is the chief administrator of the nursing facility, but be prepared that you may not receive full cooperation if the caretaker’s suspected abuse will reflect poorly on the facility.